After deciding on a name for your website, the next step is choosing a domain registrar.

 Support

-Tech support is crucial if you have issues with a domain name.
+Tech support is very important if you have issues with a domain name.
 We appreciate an extensive knowledge base, but it’s also essential to have a means to contact a live person.
 We suggest checking out the options for getting help by email, phone, or chat.
 After all, customer support is paramount, whether you’re trying to change your nameservers or configure your DNS.

 Pro tip: Don’t forget to check the support hours.
 While many domain registrars provide 24/7 help, others may have set times that can leave you hanging if you need help on a weekend.